FutureUnreal/github-readme-stats-enhanced/readme.md

 ranking_index = (byte_count ^ size_weight) * (repo_count ^ count_weight)
 ```

 By default, only the byte count is used for determining the languages percentages shown on the language card (i.e. `size_weight=1` and `count_weight=0`).
 You can, however, use the `&size_weight=` and `&count_weight=` options to weight the language usage calculation.
 The values must be positive real numbers.
-[More details about the algorithm can be found here](https://github.com/anuraghazra/github-readme-stats/issues/1600#issuecomment-1046056305).

 *   `&size_weight=1&count_weight=0` - *(default)* Orders by byte count.
 *   `&size_weight=0.5&count_weight=0.5` - *(recommended)* Uses both byte and repo count for ranking